 By not seeing food, you might forget what you have, and therefore risk the possibility of that food going bad.
 Keep your food organized and decluttered in order to reduce food waste.

-2. Put New Groceries in Back of Fridge
+2. Put New Groceries in the Back of the Fridge

-When your purchase new groceries and load them into the fridge, you should put them in the back, behind other food that needs to be eaten prior.
+When you purchase new groceries and load them into the fridge, you should put them in the back, behind other food that needs to be eaten prior.

 This is an easy way to reduce food waste because it will allow you to see the older food that needs to get eaten first.